paritytech/substrate-api-sidecar/CHAIN_INTEGRATION.md

 #### 3) Test

-Run it against an archive version of your chain's node:
+Run it against a node running your chain in archive mode:

-- Ensure all the correct paths work, including the root path
+- Ensure all the expected paths work, including the root path, preferably with tests
 - Exercise each query param of every path
 - Make sure transaction submission works
 - Try out historic queries across runtimes where types might change